pyodide/pyodide/docs/development/meta-yaml.md

 - `pyinit`: The default.
 Only export Python module initialization symbols of the form `PyInit_some_module`.
-- `explicit`: Export the functions that are marked as exported in the object files.
+- `requested`: Export the functions that are marked as exported in the object files.
 Switch to this if `pyinit` doesn't work.
 Useful for packages that use `ctypes` or `dlsym` to access symbols.
 - `whole_archive`: Uses `-Wl,--whole-archive` to force inclusion of all